httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

     Foo Application uses HTTP [RFC7230].
 Implementations MUST support HTTP/1.1, and MAY support later versions.
-Support for common HTTP mechanisms such as redirection and caching are assumed.
+Support for common HTTP mechanisms such as automatic redirection and caching are assumed.

 When specifying examples of protocol interactions, applications SHOULD document both the request and response messages, with full headers, preferably in HTTP/1.1 format.
 For example: